Table Of Contents

 Every financial asset has an implied value, so it is no surprise to learn that these values oscillate depending on market forces like supply and demand, which are, in turn, driven by factors like sentiment and timing.
-The support level is a point at which an asset’s price is expected to stop falling after downtrending for a period as a function of its plentiful supply.
+The support level is a point at which an asset’s price is expected to stop falling after a downtrend for a period as a function of its plentiful supply

 After the price reaches a support level, meaning it has stopped falling, an increase in buyer demand normally pushes the asset value to rise.
-Resistance levels are reached when demand is in full swing and the value of the item appreciates until it is concentrated at the upper end, then traders start to sell.
-Over time, you can reliably predict the support and resistance levels of any asset through technical analysis.
+Resistance levels are reached when demand is in full swing, and the value of the item appreciates until it is concentrated at the upper end; then, traders start to sell.
+Over time, you can take an educated guess about the support and resistance levels of any asset through technical analysis.
 As you can imagine, it is mightily helpful when you can use this knowledge as the basis of a trading strategy.
 If used well and fed with quality information, support and resistance trading can be extremely powerful.

 Support and Resistance Levels in Action